Best Waterproof Subfloor Material: 6 Options

 Water leakage or moisture is one of the most common damage that almost every floor has to face whether it can be a surface floor or a subfloor.
 Because water can damage a flooring material made from pure wood, wood sheets, or other plastic sheet material.

 On the surface, you can eliminate the water and moisture whenever you see them.
-It is simple, you just pick a mop and remove it.
+It is simple, You just pick a mop and remove it.
 That’s all you need to get rid of water and moisture.

 But what if the floor is damaged by the moisture from below?